najiyak23/Marketing-Analysis/README.md

 - Reduced Customer Engagement
 - Customer Feedback Analysis

-The SQL queries used to inspect and clean the data for this analysis can be found here.[link](./sql/)
+The SQL queries used to inspect and clean the data for this analysis can be found here. [[Click here]](./sql/)

-An interactive Power BI dashboard used to report and explore marketing trends can be found[link] here(https://drive.google.com/file/d/1iDVVKUtj0s0sum7xW0pu2w3dTVZqOjlE/view?usp=drive_link)
+An interactive Power BI dashboard used to report and explore marketing trends can be found here. [[Click here]](https://drive.google.com/file/d/1iDVVKUtj0s0sum7xW0pu2w3dTVZqOjlE/view?usp=drive_link)

 ![Overview ](https://github.com/user-attachments/assets/ef284945-8f15-4655-aae5-f8390571182a)